Tristan Thompson Opens Up About Daughter True for First Time Since Her Birth & Cheating Scandal

 Tristan Thompson is talking publicly about his newborn daughter True for the first time since she arrived into the world.

-The NBA player, 27, discussed his daughter nearly one month after her birth while on the Road Trippin podcast Richard Jefferson and Allie Clifton that was posted on Tuesday.
+The NBA player, 27, discussed his daughter nearly one month after her birth while on the UNINTERRUPTED’s Road Trippin’ podcast with Richard Jefferson and Allie Clifton that was posted on Tuesday.

 The father of two revealed True, who he welcomed with Khloé Kardashian on April 12, is a healthy baby girl who is “doing good.”